kaiyao/battleships-dapp/avoiding_common_attacks.md

 ## Logic Bugs
 A set of automated tests perform tests on game scenarios to try to avoid logic bugs.

-## Recursive call attacks:
+## Recursive call attacks
 Pull payments is used to avoid recursive call attack issues when sending ether.
 In general, external calls are avoided.
 Even when the Lobby contract calls the Battleship contract, it does the all the necessary work first before calling functions on the other contract.

 ## Overflow
 User inputs are validated.
 E.g. a shot's x, y coordinate is required to be within the board dimensions.
+This tries to ensure the input values are of reasonable size, which will be much smaller than that required to cause an overflow in later operations.

 For cases where arithmetic is used on user inputs before validation (e.g. check that for a horizontally placed ship, the  starting x coordinate + length is less than the board width) we use the SafeMath library provided by OpenZepplin.